| |

 It’s worth repeating:

-On August 14, 1791, my ancestors, in Haiti remembered their dark, African
+On August 14, 1791, my ancestors, in Haiti remembered their dark, Afrikan

 mothers and honored Her culture.
 For their men warriors had been decimated